Courses

 Value add – Cicerone® Certification Program

 We have collaborated with the Cicerone® Certification Program, a recognized leader in providing training and certifications in preparing you to elevate the beer experience for consumers.
-When you enroll in our Business of Craft Beer Certificate program, you can choose to enroll in Level 1 or Level 2 at no additional cost.
+When you enroll in our Business of Craft Beer courses, you can choose to enroll in Level 1 or Level 2 at no additional cost.

 Level 1 Cicerone® Certified Beer Server ($200 value)